 We would like to express our gratitude to all the club's coaches and staff involved in the development process, as well as the soccer professionals, school officials, and family members, including Ryo Sato, for their support in enabling us to sign a professional contract with such a promising player.
 The decision to sign a professional contract in this manner was made based on a comprehensive evaluation of Ryo Sato's performance and achievements in the academy and various age-group national teams, with the belief that it will further accelerate his growth.

-I think that in terms of play, especially in terms of the ability to read the game, the ability to see the opponent, the height of physical ability including high-intensity exercise, and quickness, they stand out head and shoulders above players of the same generation.
-In terms of offense and defense, the ability to choose the opponent's weak points, intelligence, and the ability to firmly take leadership and communication are necessary for Tokyo to win the league, and I am looking forward to them becoming a key player in the team.
-Of course, there are challenges and further growth is needed, but I want to support Sato as he faces them and become a top player in Japan and even spread his wings in the world.
+I think that Kelly's ability to read the game, see the opponent, and have high physical abilities including intensity and quickness, stands out head and shoulders above other players of the same generation.
+In both offense and defense, the ability to choose the opponent's weak points, intelligence, and the potential to have strong leadership and communication skills are necessary for Tokyo to win the league, and I am looking forward to seeing him become a key player in the team.
+Of course, there are still challenges and room for growth, but I want to support him in facing them and becoming a top player in Japan, and even spreading his wings in the world.

 Q: Can I participate in the activities of both U-18 and the top team?